Michigan–Michigan State football rivalry: 2017: The first night game

 On October 7, 2017, Michigan and Michigan State met for the first night game in series history.
-The game was held in Ann Arbor and broadcast by ABC, Chris Fowler and Kirk Herbstreit on the call.
 Michigan came into the game ranked No. 7 in the AP Poll and 4–0 on the season.
 The Michigan State Spartans came into the game unranked at 3–1 on the season, with their only loss at that point to Notre Dame in East Lansing.
 After an early Wolverine field goal, Michigan State quarterback Brian Lewerke ran 13 yards for a touchdown and later threw a 16-yard touchdown pass to Madre London to give the Spartans a 14–3 lead at halftime.
 The second half was played in heavy rain and winds.
 Michigan State forced five turnovers (two fumbles and three interceptions) in the game.
 Michigan scored a touchdown in the third quarter and attempted a Hail Mary pass in the closing seconds, but a deflection by MSU's Joe Bachie in the endzone cemented the Spartans' 14–10 win.
 The win was the Spartans' eighth in 10 games against Michigan.
 Michigan finished the season unranked, while Michigan State was ranked No. 15 in the final AP poll.

 2018: Pregame skirmish

 On October 20, 2018, Michigan defeated Michigan State, 21–7.
 The Wolverines gained 395 yards and held the Spartans to 94 yards.
 The Spartans were late in conducting their traditional pregame walk down the field, and when they did so, several Michigan players had already taken the field for warmups.
 The Spartans walked, arms linked, through the Michigan players, resulting in a skirmish.
 After the Spartans left the field, Michigan linebacker Devin Bush tore up the Spartans' midfield logo with his cleats.
 After the game, Michigan coach Jim Harbaugh claimed the Spartans clothes-lined one Michigan player and ripped the headphones off another and added: "Total bush league.
 Apparently, coach Dantonio was five yards behind it all smiling."
-Michigan State coach Dantonio referred to Harbaugh's comments as "BS".
+Michigan State coach Dantonio referred to Harbaugh's comments as "BS" despite the fact that there is video evidence that shows otherwise.
 The Big Ten issued reprimands to both teams afterwards, including a $10,000 fine against Michigan State, having found that the Spartans violated the conference's sportsmanship policy by walking across the field with linked arms and initiating contact with multiple Michigan players "who were legitimately on the field".
 The conference also reprimanded Dantonio for "failing to take action to mitigate a foreseeable conflict from occurring".
 Devin Bush was also reprimanded for grinding his cleats into the Spartan logo, as was Harbaugh for his post-game comments.